dlevenstein/Sleep-State-Score/README.md

 Important Steps:
 Identify any "bad" channels.
 For example particularly noisy or very low amplitude channels.
 Put these in a .txt document: datasetfolder/recordingname/bad_channels.txt.
+-If channel noise appears in the middle of the recording, you may need to run the state scoring, identify bad channels, and then run state scoring again.